 1. Mulungu Bark

-Commonly known as Brahmi, Ayurvedic medicine uses bacopa to improve memory, reduce stress, and support cognitive function.
+Commonly known as Brahmi, Ayurvedic medicine relies on bacopa to improve memory, reduce stress, and support cognitive function.
 Researchers observed cortisol — the body’s stress hormone– decreased in study participants who took bacopa compared with those taking a placebo.
-Additional research indicates it may support the physical health of brain cells and offer some protection against brain aging and age-related diseases such as Alzheimer’s disease.
+Additional research indicates it may support the physical health of brain cells and offer some protection against brain aging.

 Mucuna contains L. dopa, a biochemical precursor to several neurotransmitters.
-One of those neurotransmitters is dopamine, and increasing dopamine levels may improve brain function and support memory.
+One of those neurotransmitters is dopamine, and supporting dopamine levels may improve brain function and support memory.
 This effect probably contributes to Mucuna’s popularity as an anti-aging herb.
-Antioxidant properties linked to Mucuna also discourage inflammation and suggest protective effects for neurons.
+Antioxidant properties linked to Mucuna also discourage damage from free radicals and suggest protective effects for neurons.

 This traditional medicinal herb contains two powerful natural compounds that have been proven to play a role in brain health.
 Salidroside is one of these compounds and is known as a potent antioxidant.
 Rosin is the other, and this compound appears to reduce inflammation of neural cells, possibly protecting against neurotoxicity.
-The results of one Swedish study showed that both of these compounds reduced fatigue, improved mood, and lowered stress hormones.
-This may lead to better mental performance and a more positive response to stress and anxiety.
+The results of one Swedish study showed that both of these compounds reduced fatigue, improved mood, and lowered the effects of stress.
+This may lead to better mental performance and a more positive response to stressful situations.

 5. Zizyphus jujuba